rudymatela/speculate/README.md

 	$ cabal install leancheck

 No `cabal` package has been made yet.
-For now, you can compile programs that use it with `ghc -Ipath/to/speculate/src`.
+For now, you can compile programs that use it with:

+	$ ghc -Ipath/to/speculate/src program.hs

 Using Speculate